vaimo/composer-repository-bundle/README.md

 There are two ways that the package might end up being deployed to the project's vendor:

-* sym-linked - done when bundle situated under the project root (bundle is part of the project).
+* symlinked - done when bundle situated under the project root (bundle is part of the project).
 * mirrored - done when bundle situates in composer package cache (bundle is part of global composer).

 ## Changelog